NumPy Data Distribution

 Standard Deviations

 NumPy's random number generator allows us to generate random numbers from different distributions, including the normal distribution.
 The normal distribution is commonly used to model various natural phenomena, such as the weight of objects or the height of individuals.
 It is characterized by its mean and standard deviation.
+By specifying the mean and standard deviation parameters in NumPy's random function, we can generate random numbers that follow a specific normal distribution.
+For example, we can generate random numbers with a specific mean and standard deviation for the weight of wheat in bags.

 In addition to generating random numbers, we can also use NumPy to perform calculations based on these generated numbers.
 One useful calculation is determining the ratios of observations below a certain value.
 This can be done by comparing each generated number to the specified threshold value and counting the number of observations below it.